laurafahey02/Polygenic_Score_Analyses/README.md

 ```
 ## Getting performance metrics
 ### Getting SbayesRC results in R
-The example below is for getting performance metrics for a genome-wide BP polygenic score, created using SBayesRC, in predicting chronotype.
+An example below of how performance metrics were obtained for a genome-wide BP polygenic score, created using SBayesRC, in predicting chronotype is provided in performance_metrics.R.
 However, all performence metrics, including those for polygenic scores created using PRSet were calculated slimilarly.

 ```R
 # 1. Read in libraries